KuasaSemi/aquarius-docs/docs/device-editor/finite-element-mesh/meshing-grid.md

 3. In the dialog box, define the properties of the grid line group.
 4. Specify the rectangular area using X and Y coordinates, for example, (0,0) to (5,5).
 5. Set the spacing between the grid lines.
+6. The grid lines will appear overlaid on the device structure.
-6. Click `OK` to generate the collection of grid lines over the defined area.
+7. Click `OK` to generate the collection of grid lines over the defined area.

 <p align="center">
   <img src={useBaseUrl('img/device-editor/finite-element-mesh/meshing-grid/03.png')} width="800"/>
 </p>

 Repeat this process for both the horizontal (X) and vertical (Y) directions until a suitable meshing grid of intersecting lines is achieved.

+**Close** the Mesh Construction Grid window by clicking the **X** in the top-right corner.

 ## Parameters
 Each collection of grid lines is defined by the following parameters.